trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 - Execute `.\Pre-SpnCreationAndValidation.ps1 -keyVaultName KVL-DEV-<your initials>-CI-BPL-MON -environment DEV -serviceId BPL-MON -spnSuffix <your alias>`

 ### Customise Environment Parameter Files
-In the Configuration repository, in the `bpl-mon\dev` folder, you’ll see two files: `deploy.monitoringagent.dm.parameters.json` and `target.monitoringagent.dm.json`.
+In the Configuration repository, in the `bpl-mon\dev` folder, you’ll see a files: `deploy.monitoringagent.dm.parameters.json` .

-- Make a copy of those files in the same folder, changing the ‘.dm’ to match the initials you used when customising your dev pipeline (note: it's critical to use the same initials!)
+- Make a copy of it to the same folder, changing the ‘.dm’ to match the initials you used when customising your dev pipeline (note: it's critical to use the same initials!)
-- Edit both of these files, updating them to match your deployment:
+- Edit the file, updating it to match your deployment:
-  - Replace “DM“ with your initials in both files (this should change resource group names in both files, and the KeyVault name in the parameters file)
+  - Replace “DM“ with your initials in both files (this should change resource group names in the targetResourceGroup parameter, and the KeyVault name)
   - Replace ‘dumil’ with your alias in the parameters file (should be 6 occurrences)

 - Commit these changes to Git and Sync them
-### Configure Monitoring Agent Monitoring Targets
-•	Run the monitoring target import script, remembering to update with your own initials:

-`.\Pre-SetTargetResourceGroups.ps1 -path <path to your local copy of the file>\target.monitoringagent.<your initials>.json -serviceID BPL-MON -environment DEV -vaultName KVL-DEV-<your initials>-CI-BPL-MON`

 ### Complete the Deployment
 Go back to your release pipeline and deploy the MonitoringAgent environment.